Sheikh Saqer Humaid Al Qasimi

-Sheikh Saqer Bin Humaid Al Qasimi Sheikh Saqer served in the military and also has extensive experience in commodity and money markets.
+Sheikh Saqer Bin Humaid Al Qasimi Sheikh Saqer is a business person.
+He served in the military and also has extensive experience in commodity and money markets.
 He holds a bachelor's degree in Finance from Chico State University, California in the United States.
 He has been a member of the board of directors of Julphar since 2005.
 In April 2019 he was appointed Chairman of Julphar.